fallen-icarus/cardano-swaps/README.md

 Asset1 and asset2 are the **sorted** trading pair.
 Trading pairs are sorted lexicographically by name.
-For example, for the trading pair ADA <-> DJED, the empty bytestring (on-chain representation for ADA's `CurrencySymbol`) is less than DJED's `CurrencySymbol` which means, for this trading pair, asset1 is ADA and asset2 is DJED.
+For example, for the trading pair ADA <-> DJED, the empty bytestring (on-chain representation for ADA's policy id) is less than DJED's policy id which means, for this trading pair, asset1 is ADA and asset2 is DJED.
 This sorting is done for two reasons:

-1) The trading pair beacon asset name does not depend on the order of the swap's direction.
+1) The trading pair beacon asset name does not depend on the swap's direction.
 2) The datum information can be standardized for each trading pair, regardless of swap direction.
+This makes processing the off-chain queries more efficient.

 These beacons allow for expressive queries since it makes it possible to query all swaps where XYZ is being offered, regardless of the asset being asked for.
 This is in addition to being able to